Automating-GIS-processes/FEC2017-exercise2/README.md

 ## Problem 3 (EXTRA TASK) - Nested `for` loops

+*This is not a compulsory exercise, you can try to solve this problem after you have finished the two first tasks*

 In addition to having single `for` loops that iterate across some variable range, it is possible to *nest* `for` loops within one another.
 Consider the example below: